 Escape Room Nashville

 Come visit Trapped Escape Game in Nashville to test your skills in our escape rooms.
-Be sure to book your adventure in the room of your choice: Dead Zone, Alcatraz, Capone, Haunted Cabin, and Asylum.
+Be sure to book your adventure in the room of your choice: Survival, Alcatraz, Capone, Haunted Cabin, and Asylum.
 Book today!